DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-mega.rst

 3. Edit your config file and Load the DCC++EX v3.0.6 to the Mega2560 chip
 4. Setup your Throttle

 ..
 Note:: This board uses a Micro-USB connector instead of the USB-B printer type connector used on regular Arduino Boards.
-It also uses the CH340G USB to Serial Driver chip instead of the FTDI on Arduino brands,so may require you to install a driver.
+It also uses the CH340G USB to Serial Driver chip instead of the FTDI on Arduino brands, so may require you to install a driver.

 1. Plug in and test your Mega
 ------------------------------